Vitamin C: benefits, dosage, contraindications

 Neurological

 Ascorbate is involved in neurotransmitter synthesis.
-It is a cofactor required for the biosynthesis of norepinephrine from dopamine and the hydroxylation of tryptophan to produce serotonin.
-It also acts as a modulator of glutaminergic, cholinergic, and GABAergic transmission.
-Moreover, it is involved in neural maturation and acts as a neuroprotective agent.
+It is a cofactor necessary for the biosynthesis of norepinephrine from dopamine and for the hydroxylation of tryptophan to produce serotonin.
+It also acts as a modulator of glutamatergic, cholinergic, and GABAergic transmission.
+Additionally, it is involved in neuronal maturation and acts as a neuroprotective agent.

-Vitamin C seems to be easily absorbed and stored in skeletal muscle tissues, where it can provide antioxidant protection and may support the biosynthesis of carnitine and collagen.
-Additionally, a reduction in muscle damage biomarkers has been observed.
+Vitamin C appears to be readily absorbed and stored in skeletal muscle tissue, where it may provide antioxidant protection and may support the biosynthesis of carnitine and collagen.
+In addition, a decrease in biomarkers of muscle damage has been observed.

 Usages associés

-Vitamin C is thought to play a role in neutralizing free radicals generated in the skin due to exposure to ultraviolet rays, which causes photoaging of the skin.
+It is thought that vitamin C plays a role in neutralizing free radicals generated in the skin following exposure to ultraviolet rays, which cause photoaging of the skin.
 Topical application of vitamin C before UV exposure is believed to prevent skin damage due to the antioxidant effects of vitamin C. Furthermore, topical application of vitamin C has been shown to increase collagen production and improve its organization.

 Usages associés